-Connections are geared for students that self-identify as African American, Latino, Asian, Native American, or Multi-Racial/Ethnic backgrounds.
+The Intercultural Connections Advocate program are for students that self-identify as part of an underrepresented community such as African American, Latino, Asian, Native American, or Multi-Racial/Ethnic, LGBTQ or First Generation college student backgrounds.

-Connections is a voluntary opt in program for those multicultural students interested in having a Mentor and who have filled out the proper paperwork will be assigned one.
+ICA is a voluntary opt in program for those students interested in having a Mentor and who have filled out the proper paperwork will be assigned one.
 However, once admitted to the program, students are expected to adhere to the following guidelines:

 - Commit at least one semester to the program

-- All Mentees must meet with the Director of Multicultural Student Services If they choose to opt out at the end of the fall semester
+- All Mentees must meet with the Director of Multicultural Student Services and or the Director of the Cultural Resource Centers if they choose to opt out at the end of the fall semester

 - Contact their assigned students prior to their arrival at DePauw